cern-eos/eos/doc/using/reports.rst

 The EOS MGM writes report log files under `/var/eos/report/<YEAR>/<MONTH>/<YEAR><MONTH><DAY>.eosreport`

-On top of a few `xrd.cf.mgm` configuration variables, it must be enabled on the mgm:
+On top of a few `xrd.cf.mgm` configuration variables, it must be enabled on the MGM:

 .. code-block:: bash